-We expect full year 2021 net product revenues to be at least \$80.0 million.
-This includes our expectation that first quarter 2021 net product revenues will decrease compared to fourth quarter 2020.
-The primary driver of the sequential decrease to net product revenues is our expectation that XHANCE average net product revenues per prescription for the first quarter of 2021 will be between \$120 and \$140.
-This expected decrease from the fourth quarter 2020 is largely a consequence of the reset of many patient insurance deductibles in January.
+We expect full year 2022 net product revenues to be at least \$90.0 million.
+This includes our expectation that first quarter 2022 net product revenues will decrease compared to fourth quarter 2021.
+The primary driver of the sequential decrease to net product revenues is our expectation of a decrease in XHANCE average net product revenues per prescription for the first quarter of 2022.
+This expected decrease from the fourth quarter 2021 is largely a consequence of the reset of many patient insurance deductibles in January.
 As a result of this annual reset, we expect greater copay support to be provided by us under our assistance programs.
-In addition, we believe another contributor to the expected first quarter 2021 decrease is related to changes in patients' healthcare insurance coverage that reduce demand for refill prescriptions early in the year.
+In addition, we believe another contributor to the expected first quarter 2022 decrease is related to changes in patients' healthcare insurance coverage that reduce demand for refill prescriptions early in the year.
 This reduction in refill prescriptions also has the effect of lowering average net product revenues per prescription as it reduces the proportion of prescriptions that are covered (reimbursed) by a commercial insurer, which results in us providing greater copay support under our assistance programs.
-For the remainder of 2021, we believe XHANCE net product revenues per prescription will improve substantially.
-Factors supporting this expected growth include patients meeting their out-of-pocket expense thresholds, expected improvements in insurance coverage and continued strength in the proportion of prescription refills.
-In addition, we expect XHANCE net product revenues per prescription for the full year 2021 to increase compared to full year 2020.
-We do not expect to repeat the pandemic-response ASSIST program in 2021, and its termination is expected to be a factor in driving 2021 XHANCE net product revenues per prescription higher than what was seen in 2020.
+For the full year 2022, we believe XHANCE net product revenues per prescription will be greater than \$210.